benjaco-edu/si-project-2-mq/readme.md

 # Run the server

-Run the server, and see some events come back for the bookings, give it a secound or 2 to start RabbitMQ
+Run the server, open `http://localhost:3000` to see the app

-`sudo docker run --rm --link localrabbit:rabbitmq bslcphbussiness/si-mq-server`
+`sudo docker run -p 3000:3000 --rm --link localrabbit:rabbitmq bslcphbussiness/si-mq-server`